hazelcast/hazelcast-jet/site/docs/operations/docker.md

 You can use any instance to submit jobs to the cluster.
 Jet will take care of distributing it across all instances.

-## Docker compose example
+## Docker Compose Example

-When the configuration is more involved, including networks, volumes etc. it is usually easier to create a `docker-compose.yml` file.
+When the configuration is more involved such as  including networks and volumes etc. it is usually easier to create a `docker-compose.yml` file.
 It also provides an advantage that you can easily scale the Jet cluster:

 Create a file called `docker-compose.yml`: